calacademy-research/HiFiMiTie/README.md

 This is a work in progress.
 And is currently made to run on CAS ccg setups.
 Several programs and scripts have not yet been uploaded.

+HiFiMiTie takes advantage of the fact that the PacBio HiFi read cell output can contain a hundred to a thousand mitochondrial reads representing most to all to sometimes several copies of the subject's mitochondria.

+It relies on a local copy of the NCBI mito database being downloaded and several supporting files being constructed from that.
+Scripts for this will added in the supporting directory soon.
+The primary tools used are blastn, mitfi, cmsearch, megahit, mafft and a consensus script.

 ```
     HiFiMiTie version 0.01 -- Find & Analyze Metazoan Mitochondria from HiFi reads